MinghuiChen43/awesome-deep-phenomena/README.md

   - Simon S. Du, Jason D. Lee, Haochuan Li, Liwei Wang, Xiyu Zhai. *ICML 2019*
   - Digest: Our analysis relies on the particular structure of the Gram matrix induced by the neural network architecture.
 This structure allows us to show the Gram matrix is stable throughout the training process and this stability implies the global optimality of the gradient descent algorithm.

+- Information Geometry of Orthogonal Initializations and Training. [[paper]](https://arxiv.org/abs/1810.03785)
+  - Piotr A. Sokol, Il Memming Park. *ICLR 2020*
+  - Digest: Here we show a novel connection between the maximum curvature of the optimization landscape (gradient smoothness) as measured by the Fisher information matrix (FIM) and the spectral radius of the input-output Jacobian, which partially explains why more isometric networks can train much faster.

 - Gradient Descent Provably Optimizes Over-parameterized Neural Networks. [[paper]](https://arxiv.org/abs/1810.02054)
   - Simon S. Du, Xiyu Zhai, Barnabas Poczos, Aarti Singh. *ICLR 2019*
   - Digest: One of the mysteries in the success of neural networks is randomly initialized first order methods like gradient descent can achieve zero training loss even though the objective function is non-convex and non-smooth.
 This paper demystifies this surprising phenomenon for two-layer fully connected ReLU activated neural networks.

+- Gradient descent aligns the layers of deep linear networks. [[paper]](https://arxiv.org/abs/1810.02032)
+  - Ziwei Ji, Matus Telgarsky. *ICLR 2019*
+  - Digest: This paper establishes risk convergence and asymptotic weight matrix alignment --- a form of implicit regularization --- of gradient flow and gradient descent when applied to deep linear networks on linearly separable data.

+- Dynamical Isometry is Achieved in Residual Networks in a Universal Way for any Activation Function. [[paper]](https://arxiv.org/abs/1809.08848)
+  - Wojciech Tarnowski, Piotr Warchoł, Stanisław Jastrzębski, Jacek Tabor, Maciej A. Nowak. *AISTATS 2019*
+  - Digest: We demonstrate that in residual neural networks (ResNets) dynamical isometry is achievable irrespectively of the activation function used.
+We do that by deriving, with the help of Free Probability and Random Matrix Theories, a universal formula for the spectral density of the input-output Jacobian at initialization, in the large network width and depth limit.

 - Neural Tangent Kernel: Convergence and Generalization in Neural Networks. [[paper]](https://arxiv.org/abs/1806.07572)
   - Arthur Jacot, Franck Gabriel, Clément Hongler. *NeurIPS 2018*